Why should I have an estate sale?

 Where are estate sales usually held?

-The sale itself is usually conducted on a Friday and Saturday, sometimes including a Thursday if the estate is large enough.
+The sale itself is usually conducted at the client's home on a Friday and Saturday, sometimes including a Thursday if the estate is large enough.
 Each sale is unique and the hours and days are determined accordingly.

 How long does it take to prepare a sale?

 A good estate sales professional will be able to keep preparation time to a minimum, usually one to two weeks for an average size sale.
-Time will be given to searching the house to inventory the entire contents, and to be certain that items are appropriately priced and to organize and display the contents before the sale begins.
+Time will be given to be certain that items are appropriately priced and to organize and display the contents before the sale begins.

 What does an estate sales agent to do protect my property?